KitwareMedical/ors-tutorial/README.md

 <img src="https://monai.io/assets/img/MONAI-logo_color_full.png"/>

-MONAI is a [PyTorch-based](https://pytorch.org/), [open-source](https://github.com/Project-MONAI/MONAI/blob/dev/LICENSE) framework for deep learning in healthcare imaging, part of the [PyTorch Ecosystem](https://pytorch.org/ecosystem/).
+Medical Open Network for Artificial Intelligence (MONAI) is a [PyTorch-based](https://pytorch.org/), [open-source](https://github.com/Project-MONAI/MONAI/blob/dev/LICENSE) framework for deep learning in healthcare imaging, part of the [PyTorch Ecosystem](https://pytorch.org/ecosystem/).
 Its goal is to accelerate the pace of research and development by providing a common software foundation and a vibrant community for medical imaging deep learning.

 ## Why is deep learning succeeding?